HapticFinance/docs/content/glossary.md

 ## Haptic improvement proposal (HIP)
 A Haptic improvement proposal or HIP, is a formal request to change some current protocol mechanism or add a new feature.

+## Liquidation
+An event which occurs as a result of price contractions and involves an amount of debt backed by some collateral.
+When the collateral value falls below a certain treshold, the collateral is liquidated to ensure debt repayment.

 ## Impermanent loss (I/L)

 Refers to the loss experienced by liquidity providers on AMMs due to the effect of arbitrage trades and market volatility, also known as divergence loss.